SAP/k8s-resource-validator/README.md

 ## Requirements and Setup

-*Insert a short description what is required to get your project running...*
+This repo is a [Go](https://go.dev/doc/install) library that is meant to be imported by other Go applications.

+For detailed information about setup and usage see [here](docs/DETAILS.md).

 ## Support, Feedback, Contributing